ChocolateNao/stratz.js/README.md

 ## Building

-To create a production version of the library.
+You can create a production version of the library.
 *Note: This will also create a new documentation file.*

 ```bash